 How do they treat Prostate Cancer?

-When a man is diagnosed with prostate cancer (PCa), he enters a twilight world.
+When a man is diagnosed with prostate cancer (PCa), he may feel that he is entering a twilight world.
 Usually in a state of shock at hearing the dreaded “C” word, the patient also is confronted with the additional burden of making an Informed Choice of treatment.
-For advice on how to determine treatment choice go to our Newly Diagnosed page to help you make an Informed Choice and ask the right questions of a clinical specialist.
+For advice on how to determine treatment choice go to our Newly Diagnosed page here to help you make an Informed Choice and ask the right questions of a clinical specialist.

 Powerful drugs, normally administered intra-venously and which may be used if the cancer has spread or hormone treatment has started to wear off.

 Where hollow needles are inserted into the prostate and gases producing sub zero temperatures are used to freeze the prostate and kill the cancerous cells .
 Mainly used for salvage treatment after radiotherapy.